 If you plan on buying a home that is located in wooded country, proper tree removal is surely going to be the first issue to crop up.
 Here, I won’t list down the benefits of living near to the trees, but suffice to say, removing some trees so that you can live nearer to them, is always going to be a painful necessity, as part of “building a dream home close to the woods.”
-It hurts to chop down trees, but if it is any help to know, carefully planned tree removal is not only carried out by aspiring home builders, but by practically anyone involved in the construction industry.
+It hurts to chop down trees, but if it is any help to know, carefully planned tree and stump removal is not only carried out by aspiring home builders, but by practically anyone involved in the construction industry.

 Normally, the issues and difficulties involving tree removal are directly connected to the size of the trees involved, as well as the overall property plan.
 But why plan for such an arduous task in the first place?
 Well, the plan should always be to remove as few trees as possible, and if you can, you should try to build around them instead.